sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I> We talk about code formatting and Prettier in the [Autoformat your code](#formatting) chapter.

-In this example, we’re rendering one of four UI states:
+In this example, we render one of four UI states:

 - a spinner (loading);
 - an error message (failure);